 There are tons of solar installers to choose from.
 Who you choose as an installer will matter more than any other choice you make around your solar system.
 An installer who knows what they’re doing will work with you to maximise your system’s efficiency.

-If you’re interested in learning a bit more about the pros and cons of strings versus microinverters, you might want to check out the following article titled, Microinverters vs. String Inverters: An Honest Comparison.
+If you’re interested in learning a bit more about the pros and cons of string inverters versus microinverters, you might want to check out the following article titled, Microinverters vs. String Inverters: An Honest Comparison.

 Your installer must be accredited by the Clean Energy Council to install rooftop solar.
 If your solar installer is not accredited by the CEC, you won’t receive the federal government solar rebate (also known as the Small-scale Renewable Energy Scheme (SRES) which awards Small-scale Technology Certificates (STCs) based on the size of your solar system).